Research Interests: microeconomic theory, behavioural game theory and information economics.

 I am a DPhil candidate in Economics and the Terence Gorman scholar at Nuffield College, Oxford.
 My current research focuses on first impression biases and the value of blind auditioning.
 I am also interested in the economics of culture.

 Prior to the DPhil, I read for the MPhil in Economics at the University of Oxford from which I graduated with distinction.
-During my graduate studies, I established my research agenda which I will continue to develop under the supervision of Dr Willemien Kets.
 Before coming to Oxford, I earned a first-class Honours degree in Economics from the University of Strathclyde.
 I am also an Alumni and former scholar of the German Academic Scholarship Foundation.